What are the Symptoms of Azoospermia?

 While changing one’s lifestyle can generally improve one’s reproductive health, azoospermia often necessitates specialised medical attention.
 To ascertain the best course of treatment, a consultation with a fertility specialist is essential.

-2. Can we treat all cases of obstructive azoospermia through surgery?
+Can all cases of obstructive azoospermia be treated through surgery?

 In situations where sperm retrieval from the ejaculate is not feasible, techniques like testicular sperm extraction (TESE) or microdissection TESE (Micro-TESE) can be considered.
 Sperm is directly removed from the testicles and used in assisted reproductive procedures like IVF.